KyloIO/kylo-docs/KyloBestPractices.rst

 When to Use Snapshot
 ~~~~~~~~~~~~~~~~~~~~

-Think Big allows users to configure feeds to do incremental updates or
+Kylo allows users to configure feeds to do incremental updates or
 to enable the use of a snapshot (replacing the target with the entire
 contents).
 In the case of RDBMS, where there small source tables, it may
 be more efficient to simply overwrite (snapshot) the data each time.